jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/07_Building_for_x86_(Emulation_and_Hardware).md

 Deploying the image consists of decompressing the image and then booting it using either QEMU, VirtualBox or physical system.
-The examples below are usually for the 'agl-demo-platform' target.
+The examples below are usually for the 'agl-ivi-demo-qt' target.
 Please adapt accordingly to your target image.

 **3.1 QEMU**